sara-chronister/syndrome-definition-evaluation/README.md

 ## Validation Review:
 **This tool also supports a linelist, consensus manual review process (referred to as Validation Review) to calculate performance/accuracy metrics of evaluated syndrome definitions.
-This section of the toolkit may be most helpful when you are finalizing a syndrome definition, and are hoping to calculate and disseminate performance/accuracy metrics of the definition to interested stakeholders.**
+This section of the toolkit may be most helpful when you are finalizing a syndrome definition, and are hoping to calculate and disseminate performance/accuracy metrics of the syndrome definition to interested stakeholders.**

 >[!TIP]
 > Validation Review is set to run by default.
 To turn off the Validation Review, go to the "Setup" tab of `"DefinitionInformationTable.xlsx"` and set the value for Column G Row 3 to to FALSE.